9 Types of Accounting (Plus 5 In-Demand Accountant Careers)

 Accounting is an indispensable component of any organization.
-Successful business accounting can attract new investors, expand your budget, bring in new clients and increase the salaries and benefits of current employees.
-However, not all accounting methods are the right fit for all businesses and industries.
-If you're considering a career in accounting, it's necessary to know the many different kinds of accounting you can implement according to the industry.
+If you're considering a career in accounting, it's necessary to know the different types of accounting you can pursue according to the industry.

-In this article, we explore why accounting is important, the different types of accounting available and what career options exist for professionals interested in accounting.
+In this article, we explore the different types of accounting fields available and what career options exist for professionals interested in accounting.

 Types of accounting

 Accountants can specialize in different types of accounting depending on their career interests and goals.
-Here the 10 most common types of accounting:
+Here are the nine most common types of accounting:

 1. Financial accounting

-Financial accounting is the process of compiling financial reports for external use.
+Financial accounting is primarily concerned with the process of compiling information for financial reports for external reporting.
 Financial accountants work with their colleagues and managers to strategize how a company can be more profitable.
 Also, they track all financial activity recorded in a ledger in addition to ensuring that internal procedures are being followed and that all financial activity appears on relevant financial statements.

-They must abide by Generally Accepted Accounting Principles set for U.S. businesses and International Financial Reporting Standards if a company operates overseas.
+Financial accountants are concerned with compliance and must abide by Generally Accepted Accounting Principles (GAAP) set for U.S. businesses and International Financial Reporting Standards if a company operates overseas.
 Overall, financial accountants need to have strong attention to detail to convey the current financial state to outside sources.